Ricci-cubic holographic dark energy: Cosmological Evolution

 This expression gives the EoS parameter of the Ricci-cubic HDE in terms of $\ln{a}$, i.e. as a function of the redshift.
 Finally we can introduce the deceleration parameter which is crucial for any model of dark energy, and is given by,

 In Fig.(1) we present the dimensionless density parameters $\Omega_{DE}(z)$ and $\Omega_{m}(z)=1-\Omega_{DE}(z)$ as functions of the redshift $z$.
-We see that as the universe evolves the dark energy dominates over the matter sector, which is consistent with the observations.
+We see that as the universe evolves the dark energy dominates over the matter sector, which complies with known results.
 In Fig.(2) we have plotted the equation of state (EoS) parameter against the redshift as it arises from eqn.(\ref{eosrgbhde}).
 From the plot wee see that presently ($z=0$) the universe has entered a dark energy dominated phase ($w_{DE}<-1/3$).
-In the future the universe will further plunge deep into the DE dominated region with a fair possibility of phantom-divide crossing ($w_{DE}<-1$).
+In fact it has the plunged deep into the DE dominated region with a fair possibility of phantom-divide crossing ($w_{DE}<-1$).
 In Fig.(3) the deceleration parameter $q$ have been plotted against the redshift $z$.
-It is clearly seen that the usual thermal history of the universe can be obtained from the Ricci-cubic holographic dark energy with the transition from deceleration to acceleration occurring at $z\approx 0.45$ as the observations suggest.
+It is clearly seen that the usual evolution of the universe can be obtained from the Ricci-cubic holographic dark energy with the transition from deceleration to acceleration occurring at $z\approx 0.45$ as the observations suggest.